 If we look at the attack on Father Davey, could this be an earlier clue to just how far this group could go?
 And was it the same group that allegedly kidnapped and sacrificed a Sussex based vicar?

-For August to November we have no record of any attacks at the moment but if the Black Alchemist was quiet during this time, he certainly would make his make his move in the next three amazing attacks.
+November 1963: From August to November we have no record of any attacks at the moment but if the Black Alchemist was quiet during this time, he certainly would make his move in the next three amazing ‘attacks’.

 The first reprisal was at Andrew Collins’ hometown of Leigh on Sea, maybe it was this attack and its infamy that inspired Andrew’s future books 21 years later.